bablukpik/docker/README.md

 sudo chmod -R g+rwx "$HOME/.docker"
 ```

-## Some Basic Docker Commands
+## Some Common Docker Commands

-Here is some basic docker commands
+Here are some common Docker commands

 ### How to remove Docker Containers, Images, Volumes and Networks